mckinsey/vizro/vizro-ai/docs/pages/user-guides/add-generated-chart-usecase.md

 We can also use Vizro-AI dynamically and assign the output of `plot()` directly to the fig variable, enabling its reuse in the `vm.Graph.figure` argument.
 This method offers streamlined efficiency, eliminating the need for code copying.
-Note that each dashboard run triggers an API call to OpenAI, possibly escalating costs.
+Note that each dashboard run triggers an API call to the LLM, possibly escalating costs.
 This can be avoided if the `fig` object is stored and retrieved as needed, instead of making repeated calls to `plot()`.

 Executing the code below yields the identical dashboard as the example above.